civetta/Efficiency-Report/README.md

 **split_days**: Takes all of the data from Raw Changes and split it up into multiple worksheets, each worksheet for a different day.
 So all of data from 04-02-18, will go under a tab called 04-02 Mon.

+**The following Modules Create the Daily Worksheets.
+So the worksheets for each day of the week.
+Can be found under daily_ws folder**

 **create_tables**: Goes into each invidiual day sheet and creates daily tables.
 There is a daily table for each teacher for each day.

 **mark_blocks**: So a "block" of teaching starts when a teacher has been teaching for at least 12 minutes, and ends when they have stopped teaching for at least 12 minutes.
 The script goes through and bolds all of the numbers that are in an active block.
 It then passes that block over to calculate block_escore.
 Blocks are conditionally formatted for easy reading, but those colors are not actually used in the efficiency score at all.

 **calculate_block_escore**: Takes an active block and find the average students taken every 6 minutes during that block, the average tabby every 6 minutes during the block, and divides them to get the block efficiency score.
 It then pastes that information in the tables created during the create_tables module.
 Then each block is conditionally formatted in the tables, using the condition list.

+**The following modules create the Summary ws found at the beginning of the workbook.
+It is a worksheet with a table that shows the daily averages of each day, and then the total average of everything.
+Can be found under summary_ws folder.**

 **calculate_daily_escore**: Goes through the table and averages out the escore for all of the blocks during the day, prodcing a daily escore.
 Night time shifts (which are any shift that touches
 8PM) are calculated seperatly because they have a different "good score" (it's harder for them to reach higher numbers since the demand is lower at night).
 It then saves all of these daily and nightly escores into a dictionary.
 That final dictionary is passed over to efficiency_score_summary